What kind of business are you?

 • Needs money quickly to cover surprise expenses or growth opportunities

-• Doesn’t qualify for a loan
+• Doesn’t qualify for traditional funding

 • Owner doesn’t have good credit